xiyaowong/coc-sumneko-lua/settings.md

 ## `Lua.workspace.library`
 - type: `array`
 - default: `undefined`
-- description:    The directory path of the external function library.
-The language service will additionally load the lua files in these directories, even if they are not in the current workspace, for definition, completion and other features.
+- description:    In addition to the current workspace, which directories will load files from.
 ## `Lua.workspace.maxPreload`
 - type: `integer`
 - default: `1000`